cbbfcd/h-clone/readme.md

 because h-clone use `history api` to make a structure date copy, so it only support modern brower env. ie10+ maybe?

+⚠️：only for the brower env with history api.

 ## usage

 ```js